French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 Expertise, what is the value of an old trunk:

-We receive many emails from people wishing to know the value of their Louis Vuitton, Goyard or Moynat trunk.
+We receive many emails from people wanting to know the value of their Louis Vuitton, Goyard or Moynat trunk.

 Buy without being fooled!